amallo/amallo/README.md

 ## About Me

 I'm a passionate software developer with a strong interest in software architecture and a wealth of experience in mobile application development using React Native.
+I'm dedicated to building innovative and secure solutions, with a particular focus on protecting users' personal data.
 I'm eager to explore new horizons, including Flutter, Go (Golang), and the exciting realm of cybersecurity.

 ## Skills